Skip to main content

 Setting Up Sentry Mode

-Sentry Mode records when the car is parked and detects:
+Sentry Mode records when parked and detects:

-• Someone approaching the car
+• Someone approaching within approximately 3 meters

-• Impact or break-in attempt
+• Physical impact or break-in attempt

 Enable Sentry Mode